iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 * The 80% rule:
   * only start coding the solution when you know above 80% about the problem you are solving at hands.

-* If constraints a explicit given, please think about it and its implications. j
+* If constraints are explicit given, please think about it and its implications. j
 * Read the conditions of the problem carefully and make use of all relavent information.
   * unlike solving problem in the real worlds, the relavent information in the coding challanges are always